Voodoo-Token/VoodooBank/README.md

 1. **Install MetaMask (if you haven’t already):**
-   - Download and install [MetaMask](https://metamask.io/) for your browser or mobile device.
+   - Download and install Metamask for your browser or mobile device.
    - Add the PulseChain network to MetaMask.

 2. **Acquire Voodoo Tokens (VDO):**